Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-10-bitcoin-isnt-trustless.md

 Sure, in a simplified adversarial model where you hand-wave away all the details, cryptocurrencies have elegant security properties.
 But in reality, there's a great ocean of trust that fills in all those gaps you waved away.

 Engineering is what fills those gaps.
 And solid engineering takes time.
-Like decades of time.
+As in, more than a decade kind of time.

 Even still, 9 years after the creation of Bitcoin, cryptocurrencies have a lot of lingering unknowns.
 Do you trust that the consensus protocols are actually correct, and don't have any [lurking major vulnerabilities](https://bitcoinmagazine.com/articles/bitcoin-network-shaken-by-blockchain-fork-1363144448/)?
 Do you trust fees won't just [balloon to becoming unusable](https://blockchain.info/charts/transaction-fees-usd)?
 Do you trust that cryptocurrencies won't just collapse under [network congestion](https://blockchain.info/unconfirmed-transactions)?
 Do you trust that quantum computers won't come along and [break all the public-key cryptography](https://medium.com/@hosseeb/this-is-not-entirely-correct-6f9a6304ea34)?
 Do you trust that even if they do succeed, nation-states won't recognize the threat and immediately [replicate](https://www.cnbc.com/2017/08/23/estonia-cryptocurrency-called-estcoin.html
 ) [their](https://techcrunch.com/2017/10/15/russia-may-soon-issue-its-own-official-blockchain-based-currency-the-cryptoruble/) [successes](https://www.bloomberg.com/news/articles/2016-11-16/singapore-working-on-interbank-payments-blockchain-with-r3-dbs), except this time with the backing of geopolitical power?